You want smart political talk without the meltdowns?

 Well, and let's put some icing on top of that miserable cake.

-That's not gonna fly.
+That's not going to fly.

-This is a twilight zone election.
+This is a Twilight Zone election.

 That's what it is.

-To the extent when these trials, whatever trials are gonna begin, I can't even imagine, even the New York Times could not lay out uh any type of timeline where it would be possible to have four trials in a year and simultaneously run for uh the nomination of your party, and then if you win it, you run for president.
+To the extent when these trials, whatever trials are going to begin, I can't imagine, even the New York Times could not lay out any type of timeline where it would be possible to have four trials in a year and simultaneously run for the nomination of your party.

 Fanny Willis wants hers to begin the day before Super Tuesday.

-He wanted to he wants to see him in jail.
+He wants to see him in jail.

-I mean, we have the most corrupt president ever in the history of the United States, so they're trying to rush these cases because you know, first of all, they're bleeding our campaign.
+I mean, we have the most corrupt president ever in the history of the United States, so they're trying to rush these cases because, you know, first of all, they're bleeding our campaign.

 And voters see this back in June.